Isangeles/fire/README.md

 ```
 $ go build github.com/isangeles/fire
 ```
-Configure host address and port for server in `.fire`, for example in Bash:
+Configure host address and port for server and ID of Flame module to load on startup in `.fire`, for example in Bash:
 ```
-$ printf "host:[host]\nport:[port]" > .fire
+$ printf "host:[host]\nport:[port]\nmodule:[module ID]" > .fire
 ```
-Without configuration, the server will use localhost:8000 by default.
+Without address and host configuration, the server will use localhost:8000 by default.

+Module ID is the name of the module directory placed in `data/modules` in the server executable directory.

+Flame modules are available to download [here](http://flame.isangeles.pl/mods).

 Run server:
 ```
 $ ./fire
 ```
+After this, the server is ready to handle incoming connections.
 ## Configuration
 Server configuration is stored in `.fire` file placed in the server executable directory.
 ### Configuration values:
 ```
 host:[host name]